ujayjumpman/ujayjumpman/README.md

 <!-- ====================== ABOUT ====================== -->
 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="28"> &nbsp;About

-I'm a **Lead Data & AI Engineer** focused on shipping **enterprise-grade AI systems** to production — not prototypes.
+I'm a **Lead AI Engineer** focused on shipping **enterprise-grade AI systems** to production — not prototypes.
 My day-to-day is designing and operating the infrastructure that makes large language models reliable inside real businesses: **natural-language-to-SQL pipelines**, **RAG architectures**, and **multi-agent orchestration** built on **IBM Watsonx Orchestrate, watsonx.ai, and watsonx.data**.

 I think in systems and I care about the unglamorous parts that decide whether AI actually works in production — **anti-hallucination guardrails, query security, schema integrity, observability, and agent drift control**.
 My core engineering surface is **Python + FastAPI** for AI services, backed by SQL data layers and orchestration tooling.